 3. Kosher as it applies to believers today

-A. The Bible being a timeless document, the edicts of Acts 15 remain in force, as does the Mosaic Law.
+The Bible is a timeless document, so the edicts of Acts 15 remain in force, as does the Mosaic Law.
 Jesus Himself said that He didn’t come to abolish the Law but to fulfill it.
 (Matt.
 5:17)

 So I think the believer is free to keep kosher for health reasons and free to keep the commandments out of a desire to please God and express our gratitude for all He’s done.
 But as soon as these things become “have-to’s” rather than “want-to’s” we’ve defeated the purpose and denigrated the cross.